The eagle eye catches the edge.

-Saturday.
-Note the earlier times than usual.
+Note the earlier than usual times.
 The prelims start at 5 p.m.
-ET and the main card at 8 p.m.
-Betting odds listed are DraftKings.
+EST Saturday and the main card at 8 p.m.
+Betting odds listed are at DraftKings.

 Curtis Blaydes is a prohibitive -400 at versus Derrick Lewis, +300 in the main event.
 The odds are lopsided despite Blaydes being ranked second in the heavyweight division and Lewis fourth.

 Blaydes has been a machine, beating everyone in his path except Francis Ngannou, a Mike Tyson-like superstar considered a champion-in-waiting by the MMA community.
 Blaydes was stopped twice by Ngannou.
 Lewis also lost to Ngannou, but by decision.

 In the co-main, bantamweight Ketlen Vieira is -278 against Yana Kunitskaya +215.
 Many women’s fights go the distance, but when Kunitskaya loses, she loses big.
 Kunitskaya has been stopped in her last four losses.

 In the prelims, Chris Daukaus, voted the number 10 top newcomer in the UFC for 2020, boasts two recent first-round knockouts as he faces Aleksei Oleinik in what’s considered a step up.